KijijiCA/jss-loader/README.md

 Based heavily on [the original JSS loader](https://github.com/markdalgleish/jss-loader).
 However, the original did not allow for a mechanism to extract the generated CSS.

+Compatibility with Extract-text-webpack-plugin borrowed heavily from [Styling](https://github.com/andreypopp/styling); Big shout-out to @andreypopp wouldn't have been able to figure out the proper loader order with multipel child compilers without him.

 ## Install

 ```bash